JetBrains/teamcity-documentation/topics/investigating-and-muting-build-failures.md

 During a build run, you can typically encounter one of the following failure types:

-* **test failure** — a failure of a unit or functional test that was attemted during a build.
+* **test failure** — a failure of a unit or functional test that was attempted during a build.
 * **build problem** — any other issue that occurred during a build: inability to access a remote repository, failure to obtain or upload a build artifact, compilation error, and so on.